agustin-bilat/Bilat2024_TEs-Fasciolidae/Methods.md

 3. `for i in *fam*.fa; do bash mkfasta_fromBlast.sh <genome_assembly_name>.fna $i 0 1000 1000 <chromsizes>.fa <genome_assembly_database_prefix> ; done`

-For the families in which less than fifty blast hits were obtained, the following script is run [mkfasta_fromBlast.sh](https://github.com/agustin-bilat/Bilat2024_TEs-Fasciolidae/blob/main/scripts/mkfasta_from_blastn.sh):
+For the families in which less than fifty blast hits were obtained, the script [mkfasta_fromBlast.sh](https://github.com/agustin-bilat/Bilat2024_TEs-Fasciolidae/blob/main/scripts/mkfasta_from_blastn.sh) is run as follows:

 4. `for i in *fam*.fa; do bash mkfasta_fromBlast.sh <genome_assembly_name>.fna $i 0 1000 1000 <chromsizes>.fa <genome_assembly_database_prefix> ; done`